gooddata/gooddata-ui-sdk/libs/sdk-ui-ext/api/sdk-ui-ext.api.md

 // @internal (undocumented)
 export const getRelativeOperatorTitle: (operator: IAlertRelativeOperator, art: IAlertRelativeArithmeticOperator, intl: IntlShape) => string;

+// @internal
+export type GranteeEdit = {
+    kind: "level";
+    level: ObjectSharePermissionLevel;
+    pending: boolean;
+    settled?: GranteeEdit;
+} | {
+    kind: "added";
+    grantee: IObjectShareGrantee;
+    pending: boolean;
+    settled?: GranteeEdit;
+} | {
+    kind: "removed";
+    pending: boolean;
+    settled?: GranteeEdit;
+}
+/**
+* Pending marker only — the row renders exactly as it stands.
+For a write that
+* locks the row without changing its access (a label-scope edit), so nothing has
+* to invent a level: reusing the `level` overlay would record the DISPLAYED level
+* as the direct grant, and that level is the effective one.
+*/
+| {
+    kind: "locked";
+    pending: boolean;
+    settled?: GranteeEdit;
+};

 // @internal (undocumented)
 export interface IAddDataSourceToSubjectsProps extends IWithTelemetryProps {